Feedback from stakeholders

 - Dr. Marina Nehme, Director of Learning and Teaching, Faculty of Law, UNSW Law, Australia: “It was a pleasure to review a paper for the Journal of Governance and Regulation.
 The requirement for reviewing the paper were clear.
 The form used was simple and to the point.
 It covered key issues that referees usually comment on.
 The communication with the team was very good.
 The timeframe for review was also generous.”

-- Dr. Aandrea Sacco, LINK University of Rome, Italy: “I am very pleased to act as a Reviewer for the Journal of Governance and Regulation.
+- Prof. Andrea Sacco Ginevri, Full Professor of Economic Law at the International Telematic University “UNINETTUNO”, Rome, Italy: “I am very pleased to act as a Reviewer for the Journal of Governance and Regulation.
 In my opinion, the reviewing process is very efficient and well-organized thanks to the Editor’s great responsiveness and to the support offered by the entire editorial team.
 In addition, even if quite fast, the whole process is accurate and guarantees high-quality standards.
-I appreciate very much this experience and I wish to cooperate with the Journal also in the future"
+In particular, the criteria and guidelines identified in the “Reviewer’s Report” are rigorous, concise and comprehensive and allow the Reviewer to evaluate in detail each paper.
+I really appreciate this experience and I wish to cooperate with the Journal also in the future".

 - Harit Satt, Assistant Professor of Finance and Accounting, School of Business Administration, Al Akhawayn University in Ifrane, Morocco: “It was my great pleasure working as a member of the editorial team for the journal of Governance and Regulation.
 All stakeholders are of a high level of integrity, professionalism and responsiveness.
 The review process goes smooth and clear, from receiving the initial manuscript, to the reviewed draft.
 Besides the journal of governance and regulations, I am working with Virtus Interpress on other outlets, it is always a real pleasure”.